dabihdevs/samurai-quest/README.md

 I'm using the pygame package and the map-creator software Tiled.
 The tileset I used is NinjaAdventure from Pixel Boy: https://pixel-boy.itch.io/ninja-adventure-asset-pack

-** Recent fixes: **
+** Last update: **
-- player doesn't glitch anymore when colliding with objects
+- added weapons graphics (although for now only Katana is used)
-- player does not enter in water anymore
+- added weapon to player
-- attack/magic animations work good now